AlxHnr/nano-backup/HACKING.md

 StringView dirname = strSplitPath(path).head;

-/* Strings are not always null-terminated.
-Use the function strLegacyRaw() to get a terminated C string.
-It will copy and terminate the given StringView if required.
-It takes a pointer to growable memory as the second argument.
-See the examples in `third-party/CRegion/README.md` for more informations. */ char *reusable_buffer = NULL;
+/* String views may contain content which is not null-terminated.
+Use the function strGetContent() to get a terminated C string.
+It will copy and terminate the given StringView if required. */ Allocator *a = ...;

-raw_c_function(strLegacyRaw(dirname, &reusable_buffer));
+raw_c_function(strGetContent(dirname, a));
 ```

 ## Testing